rhydvik/react-with-aws-amplify/README.md

 };

 ```
-Got different requirement?
+Got a different requirement?
 Don't want to wrap your routes with authenticator?
 you can use other higher order component [withAuthenticator](https://aws-amplify.github.io/docs/js/authentication#using-withauthenticator-hoc)

 ## Customize UI created by authenticator